 4) Edge Computing - Edge Computing is the direct development of the Internet of Things (IoT), increasing analytical and computing power which is not traditionally used or integrated with machines.
 It is expected to grow in the IoT, making machines more intelligent, enabling them to compute, learn and analyze on their own.

 5) Mobility - Most of the traffic have migrated from computers to mobile devices and will keep growing for the next few years and is expected to increase eightfold by 2020.
 With e-commerce, the mobility trend has and is changing the face of online transactions which are now carried out using mobile devices.
 This traffic will significantly rise in 2019, satisfying consumers with an easy outlet, converting traffic into sales and providing better customer experience.

 The Bottom Line Is

 There is a constant change in the world of technology, transforming the business ecosystems.
-2017 has witnessed multiple levels of changes that it’s not easy to limit the technology market to top five trends.
-But looking at the growth rate at how they have been developing various industries starting from healthcare to education to finance to retail etc, these technologies will continue to dominate the tech domain in 2018.
+2018 has witnessed multiple levels of changes that it’s not easy to limit the technology market to top five trends.
+But looking at the growth rate at how they have been developing various industries starting from healthcare to education to finance to retail etc, these technologies will continue to dominate the tech domain in 2019.
 At EVC Ventures, we help entrepreneurs turn their ideas into unicorns.
-We are always looking to support startups in Artificial Intelligence, Machine Learning, Robotics, Blockchain, IoT and various other technology-based entities.
+We are always looking to support startups in EdTech, Artificial Intelligence, Machine Learning, Robotics, Blockchain, AR/VR and various other technology-based entities.
 Interested startups can apply here for funding support and acceleration: http://evc.ventures/startups.html

 For more such update follow Anjli Jain on LinkedIn, Twitter and EVC Ventures Blog